 welcome our new baby girl!"

 When it’s time for your baby’s delivery, you’ll go directly to Birthways.
 Enjoy cozy birth suites and the attentiveness of our 24-hour staff.
 If your baby decides to be born after 9 p.m., you’ll need to come in the Emergency Room doors instead of the hospital’s main entrance.
 Refer to the hospital map if needed.

-When your baby is born, Mozart’s Sonata in A is played for the whole hospital to hear.
+When your baby is born, Mozart’s Sonata 11 in A Major is played for the whole hospital to hear.